helensz98/Interactive-Lab-Hub/Lab 1/README.md

 To stage the interaction with your interactive device, think about:

-Setting: The user(visually impaired) will be using the device when crossing the road that does not have traffic lights.
+Setting: This device is designed for usres who have bad peripheral visions.
+The user(visually impaired) will be using the device when crossing the road that does not have traffic lights.
 It takes place at night.

 Players: Main player will be the user who is carrying a band with the intelligent light (tinkerbell).
 Other factors include cars/bycicles on the road.